easybiblabs/api-client-php/README.md

 associated with the permanent user account.
-In this case, the application consuming the API **must** instantiate a new `ApiTraverser` or call `setCache()`, with a new cache or cache namespace, to ensure that the `ApiTraverser` will not return resources cached during the original session.
+In this case, the application consuming the API **must** instantiate a new `ApiTraverser` or call `setCache()`, with a new cache or cache namespace, to ensure that the `ApiTraverser` will not return api resources cached during the original session.

 By default, `ApiTraverser` uses a PHP-array-based cache, so unless you have implemented a different caching backend, you can simply instantiate a new